angelmarybabu/angelmarybabu.github.io/_posts/2020-10-11-Self-Runner-in-EKS.md

 ---

-# Github Actions Self Runner in EKS
+Let's create an EKS cluster,

 ##### Create EKS using AWS CLI